sveltejs/kit/documentation/docs/10-adapters.md

 };
 ```

-Some adapters may modify your project's `.gitignore`, `.prettierignore` and `.eslintignore` to include their build output.
+Some adapters may modify your project's `.gitignore` to include their build output.
 In case you don't want those patterns included you can comment them out:

 ```diff
 .svelte-kit